-The surface lots were an overreaction to urban renewal efforts with many lots still present to this day.
-As the downtown area continues to mature, maintaining the focus on parking similar to the times with little growth, could easily replicate underinvestment mistakes of the past due to the cost or land necessary to satisfy parking requirements.
+The surface lots were an overreaction to urban renewal efforts.
+Many of these lots are still present today.
+As the downtown area continues to mature, underinvestment mistakes of the past can easily be replicated by maintaining a focus on parking as in previous periods with little growth.
+This is due to associations with cost or land necessary to satisfy parking requirements.